talon-one/TalonOneJavaSdk/docs/ManagementApi.md

 <a name="exportCustomerSessions"></a>
 # **exportCustomerSessions**
-> exportCustomerSessions(applicationId, createdBefore, createdAfter, profileIntegrationId, dateFormat, customerSessionState)
+> File exportCustomerSessions(applicationId, createdBefore, createdAfter, profileIntegrationId, dateFormat, customerSessionState)

 Export Customer Sessions to a CSV file.